zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

              1. Extract the name server names from the NS records and any glue records.
              2. Do [DNS Lookup] of name server names (A and AAAA) not already listed as glue record or records.
+Follow CNAME if provided.
              3. For each IP address add *Server Address* and *Intermediate Query Name* to the *Remaining Servers* set unless *Server Address* is already listed in *Handled Servers* together